open-telemetry/opentelemetry-collector-contrib/exporter/newrelicexporter/README.md

     timeout: 30s
 ```

-Configuration option can be overriden by telemetry signal (i.e., traces,
+Configuration option can be overridden by telemetry signal (i.e., traces,
 metrics, and logs).
 This is especially important if you need to use the
 `host_override` option because the exporter defaults to sending data to New
 Relic's US data centers.
 For other use cases refer to